nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Encapsulation - Exercise/PizzaCalories/README.md

 Make sure that if an invalid flour type or an invalid baking technique is given a proper Exception is thrown with the message "Invalid type of dough.".

 The allowed weight of dough is in the range [1..200] grams.
 If it is outside of this range throw an Exception with the message "Dough weight should be in the range [1..200].".

+### Exception Messages

+	"Invalid type of dough."
+	"Dough weight should be in the range [1..200]."

+Make a test in your main method that reads Doughs and prints their calories until an "END" command is given.